Ed1sonChen/Can-Multimodal-Large-Language-Models-Be-Guided-to-Improve-Industrial-Anomaly-Detection-/README.md

 # Can Multimodal Large Language Models Be Guided to Improve Industrial Anoamly Detection?

-This is the official implementation of paper "Vision Language Model for Interpretable and Fine-grained Detection of Safety Compliance in Diverse Workplaces".
+This is the official implementation of paper "Can Multimodal Large Language Models Be Guided to Improve Industrial Anoamly Detection?".

 > Zhiling Chen*, Hanning Chen, Mohsen Imani, Farhad Imani.